k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 ##### results-table

 The results table is responsible for displaying the results stored in the database to users at the front end.
 It subscribes to database retrieval events in shared.service.ts, which sends a GET request to the back end every minute.
 The shared.service.ts class also organizes the data into "ResultsRowElement" rows before passing them to the results-table component, which simply organizes the results and displays them.
+For the associated back end scripts, see [database_ops.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/database_ops.py) and [metrics.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/metrics.py).

 ##### admin